-Independent since January 13, 2016(1)
+Independent(1)

 Philippe Sureau is a director of the Corporation since February 1987, and is one of its three founding members along with Mr. Jean-Marc Eustache and Ms. Lina De Cesare.
 He was Advisor to the President of the Corporation from November 2009 to October 2014, and acted as consultant to the Corporation from November 2014 to October 2015.
-Mr. Sureau is also Chairman of the Board of Directors of Travel Superstore Inc. Until November 2009, he was also President, Distribution, of the Corporation and served on the boards of directors of several of its affiliates.
+Until November 2009, he was also President, Distribution, of the Corporation and served on the boards of directors of several of its affiliates.
 He has been part of the founding and development of a series of business initiatives, which led to the inception of Transat in 1987 (Nortour, Trafic Voyages, Trafic Tour France), and has been a member of its Board of Directors since its inception.
 As a travel industry professional, his chief contribution has been in the field of public relations as Director of communications, marketing, sales strategy and corporate relationship.
 More recently, he served as President and CEO of Air Transat A.T.
 Inc. (1997-2000) and directed Transat's Internet venture.
 Until November 2009, he was heading the distribution side of the Corporation, overseeing its activities on both online and traditional channels in Canada and France.
-Among other accomplishments, he was Chairman of the Québec Travel Agency Association (ACTA-Québec) in 1986-87; President of the Air Transport Association of Canada (ATAC) in 1995-96, and from 1999 to 2005, was a member of the Board of Directors of Manoir Richelieu.
+Among other accomplishments, he was Chairman of the Québec Travel Agency Association (ACTA-Québec) in 1986-87: President of the Air Transport Association of Canada (ATAC) in 1995-96, and from 1999 to 2005, was a member of the Board of Directors of Manoir Richelieu.
 From April 2005 to June 2011, Mr. Sureau was appointed by the Québec government as a member of the Comité consultatif des agents de voyages (consulting committee of travel agents).
-He is also Chairman of the Board of Directors of the Corporation du Théâtre Outremont and a member of the Board of Directors of La Vitrine culturelle de Montréal.
+He is also Chairman of the Board of Directors of the Corporation du Théâtre Outremont and Chairman of the Board of Directors of La Vitrine culturelle de Montréal.
+Mr. Sureau is also Chairman of the Executive Committee of UQAM's Transat Chair in Tourism, and is a member of the Executive Committee of the Université de Montréal's Institute for Research on Exoplanets.